Cars 2: Plot

-At the race, three racers are ignited by the camera, making their engines explode.
-Lightning places second in the race after Bernoulli, due to miscommunication with Mater, who was evading Zündapp's henchmen with help from Holley and Finn.
-Lightning angrily snaps at Mater, who then goes to the airport to return to Radiator Springs, but is abducted by Finn as the lemons close onto both, and they flee in Finn's jet, Siddeley.
-After traveling to Paris to gather intel from Finn's old friend and underground informant Tomber, they head to Porto Corsa, Italy, where the second race is being held.
-During the race, Mater infiltrates the lemons' meeting, just as a few racers are flamed out by the camera, causing a multi-car pile-up, while Lightning wins.
-Due to controversy and increased fears over Allinol's safety, Axlerod lifts the requirement to use it for the final race in London.
-However, when Lightning decides to continue using it, the lemons plan to kill him in the race.
-Frightened that his best friend is in danger, Mater accidentally blows his cover, causing him, Finn, and Holley to be captured and tied up inside Big Bentley, where he admits to them that he is not the spy they think he is.
+During the race, three racers are ignited by the camera.
+Lightning places second in the race due to miscommunication with Mater, who was evading Zündapp's henchmen with Holley's instructions.
+Lightning confronts him at the pits, snapping at him and declaring he doesn't want his help.
+A guilt-ridden Mater prepares to return to Radiator Springs, but is taken by Finn, and they escape from the lemons in his jet, Siddeley.
+After traveling to Paris to gather intel from Finn's old friend Tomber, they head to Porto Corsa, Italy, where the second race takes place.
+Mater infiltrates the lemons' meeting as the camera ignites more racers, causing a multi-car pile-up, while Lightning wins.
+Due to controversy over Allinol's safety, Axlerod lifts its requirement for use in the final race in London.
+When Lightning decides to continue using it, the lemons plan to kill him during the race.
+This spooks Mater into blowing his cover, causing him, Finn, and Holley to be captured and tied up inside Big Bentley, where he admits to them that he is not the spy they think he is.

-When the race starts, Lightning takes the lead before passing Big Bentley, however, the camera was inexplicably defective on him.
-The lemons tell Mater they planted a time bomb in Lightning's pits as a backup plan, spurring him to break free and escape.
-Finn and Holley escape soon after but realize that the bomb was fitted on Mater's air filter when they were passed out, as the lemons predicted that Mater would easily escape to help Lightning.
-Mater had already arrived at the pits when they tell him this, so he flees down the track while Lightning chases after him to apologize for his outburst in Tokyo.
-Finn apprehends Zündapp when he attempts to escape.
-The other lemons arrive and outnumber Finn, Holley, Mater, and Lightning, but they are soon rescued by the other Radiator Springs residents and Sarge's colleagues in the British Army.
-Mater and Lightning go to Buckingham Palace, where Mater exposes Axlerod as the mastermind behind the plot, which is proven after Axelrod is forced to disable the bomb.
-It is then revealed that the World Grand Prix was a cover-up by Axelrod to turn the world against Allinol and other alternative fuels, and he was also the one who leaked oil in Tokyo, for which Mater was blamed.
-After Axlerod and the lemons are arrested by the police, Mater receives an honorary knighthood from the Queen, and he and Lightning reconcile.
+As the race starts, Lightning takes the lead before passing Big Bentley, but the camera inexplicably does not ignite him.
+The lemons tell Mater that they planted a time bomb in Lightning's pits as a backup plan, spurring him to escape.
+Finn and Holley escape but realize that the lemons fitted the bomb on Mater's air filter instead.
+As Mater is informed of this, he flees down the track and Lightning pursues him to apologize for his outburst, while Finn apprehends Zündapp.
+The other lemons arrive and outnumber Finn, Holley, Mater, and Lightning, but they are rescued by the other Radiator Springs residents and Sarge's colleagues in the British Army.
+Mater and Lightning go to Buckingham Palace, where Mater exposes Axlerod as the mastermind, proven when he is forced to disable the bomb.
+It is revealed that the World Grand Prix was Axlerod's cover-up to turn the world against alternative fuels and profit from his ownership of the world's untouched oil reserves.
+Axlerod and the lemons are arrested, Mater receives an honorary knighthood from the Queen, and he and Lightning reconcile.